Towards Neuro-symbolic Causal Rule Synthesis, Verification, and Evaluation Grounded in Legal and Safety Principles: State of the Art

 \textbf{Abduction and Rule Synthesis} -- Abductive reasoning generates explanatory hypotheses and candidate symbolic rules~\cite{Aliseda2017}, providing a principled path from observations to minimal assumptions and compact rule-like hypotheses~\cite{paul1993approaches}.
 Statistical learning links, via inductive logic programming and statistical relational learning, allow frequent patterns or abductive explanations to become human-interpretable if–then rules~\cite{DeRaedtKersting2008,hitzler2022neural}.
 Contemporary neuro-symbolic approaches use abduction as structured prior knowledge to guide neural learners, improving sample efficiency.
 Extracted hypotheses can be refined and pruned to produce robust, generalizable adaptation rules, bridging observed outcomes and formalized reusable knowledge for self-adaptive systems~\cite{Aliseda2017,DeRaedtKersting2008,hitzler2022neural}.

 \textbf{Causal-Neuro-Symbolic Reasoning} - Causal neuro-symbolic AI combines the strengths of causal inference, symbolic reasoning, and deep learning to produce models that are both adaptable and explanatory \cite{jaimini2024causal}.
 In such hybrid frameworks, symbolic structures (e.g., causal graphs or abduction trees) provide interpretable scaffolding for interventions and counterfactual reasoning while neural components supply flexible function approximation for perception and policy learning.
+Complementary approaches investigate confidence-aware semantic mapping approaches that integrate uncertainty-aware perception with symbolic spatial representations for autonomous navigation and reasoning under uncertain observations \cite{klein2026crossmaps}.
 Recent work demonstrates how causal abstractions can be learned or exploited by agents to accelerate adaptation and to ground symbolic recovery strategies in measurable causal effects \cite{jaimini2024causal,korte2025causal}.
 Applications in multi-agent reinforcement learning show further promise: transferable macro-actions or recovery primitives can be represented as compact causal rules that capture cause \& effect pathways linking failures to corrective actions, enabling agents to exchange and re-use causal knowledge across contexts \cite{korte2025causal,yang2018peorl}.
 Integrating such transferable causal experiences into symbolic abduction structures enriches the abductive search space with empirical, distributed evidence, thereby improving both the quality of synthesized rules and their generalizability across agents and environments.

 \textbf{Knowledge Representation in Rule-based Systems} Rule-based systems and first-order logic support complex and commonsense reasoning but often incur high computational costs~\cite{kernisberner2020syntax,murali2023firstorder}.
 To improve scalability, global theories are partitioned into context-specific modules, enabling local reasoning while maintaining overall consistency~\cite{beierle2024conditional,oikarinen2006modular,eiter2016model}.
 Techniques such as monotonic and nonmonotonic reasoning, syntax splitting, modular answer set programming, and context-oriented logics support efficient reasoning and inter-context communication~\cite{kernisberner2020syntax,beierle2024conditional,oikarinen2006modular,murali2023firstorder,eiter2016model}.
 Probabilistic graphical models and related network structures integrate local results into coherent global knowledge, balancing expressiveness with computational manageability~\cite{korte2025causal}.